Setting Properties to Allow Incremental Rebuilds of Aggregates

 The dropdown list shows available columns with the following data types: Long, Integer, Timestamp, DateTime, or Decimal (38,0) (Snowflake only).
 The column you select must have values that increase monotonically, such as a numeric UNIX timestamp showing seconds since epoch, or a Timestamp/DateTime.
 The values in this column enable the query engine both to append rows to an aggregate table and update rows during an incremental rebuild.

-noteIf the dataset does not contain a column that meets this criteria, you may have to create a calculated column to transform another column into a supported data type.
+NoteIf the dataset does not contain a column that meets this criteria, you may have to create a calculated column to transform another column into a supported data type.

 -